yhelen/stuycs-notes/graphics/animation.md

     * Update knobs in symbol table at the start of each loop
     * At end of each loop, save the current frame
     * Make animation

+## Storing Knob Values

+* Knob Major, Frame Minor (List of Knobs, each a list of frames)
+* Frame Major, Knob Minor (List of Frames, each a list of knobs) -- easier
+* If there is a hole between frames (vary does not define knob values for frames 7 and 8, for example)